-Let’s say, you’re done with the brainstorming of what you want to gain in terms of an additional living space, be it a guest room, a granny flat, a conservatory-like living room or another bedroom.
+Let’s say, you’re done with the brainstorming of what you want to gain in terms of additional living space, be it a guest room, a granny flat, a conservatory-like living room or another bedroom.

 You’ve come up with a rough budget to the extent of ‘I won’t go over such and such amount’.
-The next logical step is to approach a building or home improvement company in the hope to get a comparative and reliable price on their house redesign project.
+The next logical step is to approach a building or home improvement company in the hope to get a comparative and reliable price on their house extension project.